Samurai Shodown: The Motion Picture

 Samurai Shodown: The Motion Picture (SAMURAI SPIRITS 〜破天降魔の章〜, Samurai Spirits: Haten Gōma no Shō) is a Japanese animated television special based upon the 1993 SNK video game Samurai Shodown.
-It was released by SNK in association with Fuji TV and NAS and animated by both Studio Comet and Studio Gazelle.
+It was released by SNK in association with Fuji TV and NAS and animated by both Studio Comet and Studio Gazelle, Co., Ltd..

 An unrelated 2-episode OVA based on the same series was later released based on Samurai Spirits 2: Asura Zanmaden, which has never been adapted into English.

 Story

-The story begins during a bloody war, dated to be taking place during the Warring States of Japan.
-An earthquake erupts and six respective warriors around the globe take heed of the events.
+During a bloody war in the Warring States period of Japan, an earthquake erupts and six respective warriors around the globe take heed of the events.
 As the dark god, Ambrosia, is resurrected, the battlefield is set ablaze.
 In the ashes, Haohmaru searches for the traitor, Shiro Tokisada Amakusa.
 He is upset that she betrayed her vows as one of the "Holy Warriors", destined fighters who keep the seal over Ambrosia from being broken.
 Though she tempts him to join her, Haohmaru resists and is eventually backed up by the remaining Holy Warriors: Charlotte, Wan-fu, Nakoruru, Tam Tam, and Galford.
 Their assault is halted when Amakusa effortlessly defeats them and burns them alive.
 Though their bodies die, she is unable to destroy their souls.

 A hundred years pass and Amakusa has manipulated the shogunate to serve her so she can raise her army of Jashin soldiers and Ambrosia unharmed.
 Well informed of the Holy Warriors' presences, she issues a private manhunt for them, hoping to kill them off before they can fully assemble.
 Her actions raise the suspicions of Hanzo Hattori, Jubei Yagyu, and Kyoshiro Senryo; all three plot to overthrow Amakusa's reign of tyranny though lack the manpower to do so.
 Hanzo tells the other two Amakusa's weakness, which appears to be the Six Holy Warriors.
 They agree to search for them as they are the only hope of freeing the Tokugawa clan from Ambrosia.

 Meanwhile, all of the Holy Warriors have been reincarnated and are searching for their missing members.
 All of them remember their past lives and mission save Haohmaru, a rambunctious youth who lives with his mother in a remote village.
 While away to slay a wild bear, Amakusa's army—led by Earthquake—attacks his village.
 One of the residents sold his home out for information regarding Haohmaru.
 Several people are killed or wounded during the attack, including Haohmaru's mother.
 Enraged, Haohmaru slays many soldiers and Earthquake, partially invoking his lost memories and powers.
 After the attack, he runs to his dying mother.
 She reveals to him that she isn't her birth mother: she found him as an infant with his sword in the mountains.
 His divine arrival convinced her that he is ordained for a greater destiny and encourages him to follow it.
 She dies, leaving a grief-stricken Haohmaru to bury her and the other victims.